dssg/mlforpublicpolicylab/techsessions/session5-triage.md

 2. Make sure everyone has triage package installed in their virtual environment
 3. Get everyone familiar with running triage
 4. Do a first pass at setting up and running triage for your projects

+**Make sure to submit the [tech session assignment on canvas](https://canvas.cmu.edu/courses/56402/assignments/1034119) before you leave (or talk to us if you're having trouble)**

 ---